 Now pictures themselves arrive in variations, so choose wisely!
-You could try a good old retro styled prints that allow you to scribble little notes below, or if your love for symmetry calls for a more classic squared print, then you could opt for those as well.
+You could try good old retro-styled prints that allow you to scribble little notes below, or if your love for symmetry calls for a more classic squared print, then you could opt for those as well.

-We’re talking glue, coloured tape, paper or parchment (if your feeling particularly nostalgic), pens, ink pens and pencils.
+We’re talking glue, colored tape, paper or parchment (if your feeling particularly nostalgic), pens, ink pens, and pencils.
 These are of course the absolute basics and you can feel free to throw in whatever you think you might need!

 A no-brainer, obviously, but we like to cover all bases.
 You get tons of blank books that are specifically designed to be turned into scrapbooks.